fjarilspartiet-se/DPOP/README.md

 # DPOP (Digital Party Operations Platform)

 DPOP is a decentralized platform designed to support both political parties and social movements, enabling effective democratic operations in both online and offline environments.
-Initially developed for Unity Forward (Enhet Framåt) in Sweden, but designed to be universally applicable.
+Initially developed for Fjärilspartiet in Sweden, but designed to be universally applicable.

 ## Core Concepts